benwiz/learn/NOTES.md

 - Update vertices
 - Try to remove global variables, if that is smart in C
-- Achieve configuration feature parity with boba.js
+- Set up configuration tooling
 - Update readme
 - Deploy to NPM
 - Create demo website